MistyCommunity/Wrapper-Python/README.md

 # mistyPy

-Official Python library to work with your Misty robot.
-Currently in BETA
+Python library to work with your Misty robot.
+Currently in BETA.
+Supported by the community and not Misty Robotics.

 ## Requirements